-- The consolidated financial statements comprising the Consolidated Statement of Profit or Loss and Other Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Statement of Cash Flows, Consolidated Statement of Changes in Equity and the accompanying notes, are in accordance with the Corporations Act 2001, including: - (a) complying with Accounting Standards and the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (b) giving a true and fair view of the financial position as at 31 December 2023 and of the performance for the year ended on that date of the Group. - 2.
-There are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 3.
+- The consolidated financial statements comprising the Consolidated Statement of Profit or Loss and Other Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Statement of Cash Flows, Consolidated Statement of Changes in Equity and the accompanying notes, are in accordance with the Corporations Act 2001, including: - (a) complying with Accounting Standards and the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (b) giving a true and fair view of the financial position as at 31 December 2024 and of the performance for the year ended on that date of the Group. - 2.
+The consolidated entity disclosure statement is true and correct. - 3.
+Subject to the matter noted in Note 1, there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 4.
 Note 1 confirms that the consolidated financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.